Corecii/Lunar/README.md

 Lunar doesn't bundle Lune or Git.
 It uses the versions installed on your system.
 If we bundled these, we'd have to make a new release every time Lune or Git updated.

 Because we use the system Git executable, Git authentication is handled by Git and its global settings.
-If you want Lunar to be able to download private repositories, just log into your account as part of your global Git settings.
+If you want Lunar to be able to download private repositories, just log in to your account as part of your global Git settings.

 We recommend keeping both Lune and Git up-to-date.
 Git, in particular, needs to be at least version `2.24` or so for `lunar` to work with remote repos.